 If your post-withdrawal disbursement includes loan funds, they will be offered to you within 30 days.
 You will be notified in writing to obtain your permission before the funds are disbursed.
 You may choose to decline some or all of the loan funds so that you don't incur additional debt.

-All post-withdrawal disbursements are applied to a student’s account first towards outstanding tuition, fees, and room and board charges (as contracted with the school).
+All post-withdrawal disbursements are first applied to a student’s account toward outstanding tuition, fees, and room and board charges (as contracted with the school).
 Marietta College needs your permission to use the post-withdrawal grant disbursement for all other school charges.

-If you do not give your permission, you will still be offered the funds.
-However, it may be in your best interest to allow Marietta College to retain funds towards outstanding charges to reduce your debt at the institution
+You will still be offered the funds if you do not give your permission.
+However, it may be in your best interest to allow Marietta College to retain funds toward outstanding charges to reduce your debt at the institution

 Treatment of Title IV Aid When a Student Withdraws